Latest terror alert covers entire southern peninsula and parts of Gujarat

 South India back on alert after Army picks up inputs of terror strike

-"We have got many inputs that there may be a terrorist attack in southern part of India and the peninsular India," he said.
+"We have got many inputs that there may be a terrorist attack in the southern part of India and peninsular India," he said.

 The Army has undertaken measures for capacity building and capability development in the Sir Creek area, keeping in mind the enhanced threat perception, he said.